How long should your book title be?

 When you go to create a book title, size does matter, just not as much as you might expect.
 Based on the data, the most important things you want to consider when choosing your title length are:

-Book titles that dominate genre, competition and intent get attention, get read and get purchased.
-Each of these factors affect title length, so let’s quickly look at each one.
+Book titles that dominate genre, competition, and intent get attention, get read, and get purchased.
+Each of these factors affects title length, so let’s quickly look at each one.

 How Does Genre Affect Your Book Title?